sergio-aci/-houseplantshop_webscraping_project/README.md

 ## Setup
-v2.0 of the webscraper is being developed using python and several packages which can be found in the requirements.txt file.
+v3.0 of the webscraper is being developed using python and several packages which can be found in the requirements.txt file.
 To set up the webscraper,
 simply:
 1. Download python or ensure that you have the latest version of python installed.
 For optimal use ensure you have python 3.9 or a later version
 2. Open the terminal or command line interface
-3. Go to the directory where the webscraper project is saved
+3. Find the directory where the webscraper project is saved
 4. Use the package manager pip to install packages using requirements.txt
-    ```console
-    pip install -r requirements.txt
     ```
+    pip3 install -r requirements.txt
+    ```
 5. Run the webscraper using the terminal or command line interface by opening the web_scraper.py file.
 This will run the webscraper on all its default values.
 To configure the setting of the webscraper.
 Read below in the **CLI Commands** section
-    ```console
+    ```
     python3 web_scraper.py
     ```

-## Problems encountered
-While testing the program, few issues were encountered.
-Occasionally when attempting to request the html code for the product features, a None response was returned when using grequests.
-The program was modified to continue running even when encountering this issue.
-If for whatever reason, the html code of a particular features page cannot be accessed, the user will be notified and the code will continue running without scraping through the inaccessible data.

-Another similar issue was encountered when trying to access the html code of each product.
-If the first request is unsuccessful, the program will attempt to request the html code a number of times as is specified by the default value defined in web_scraper_config.py file.
-Users may specify the number of attempts as is discussed in the **CLI Commands** section of this document.
-If these requests are unsuccessful, the program will disregard that particular product and will continue with the next products and pages

 ## CLI Commands
-web_scraper.py v2.0 offers users much more flexibility by introducing a CLI using python's click module.
-Users may now specify which sort of information they would like to gather, where they would like to get the data from, if and how to display it, whether to store the scraped data or not and if so where, and other options that are described below.
+web_scraper.py v3.0 offers users much more flexibility by introducing a CLI using python's click module.
+Users may now specify which sort of information they would like to gather, where they would like to get the data from, if and how to display it, whether to store the scraped data or not and if so where, to enrich the database with information collected from an API, and other options that are described below.

 After typing